weecology/portalPredictions/running_on_hipergator.md

 2. Change this copy of `portal_predictions_weekly.sh` to use the users email address and clone the `portalPredictions` repository from the users fork.
 3. Change `archive_hipergator.sh` to push to the users fork.
-Optionally this change could push to a branch in the users fork instead of `master` and remove everything below line 47 (the code for archiving to `weecology/forecasts`).
+Optionally this change could push to a branch in the users fork instead of `main` and remove everything below line 47 (the code for archiving to `weecology/forecasts`).
 4. `ssh` from `hpg2` into the `daemon2` server.
 5. Create a cronjob by running `crontab -e` and pasting the contents of `crontab.txt` into the resulting editor and replacing